-1.2.5 Combined MARPOL VI and Med ECA Cost-effectiveness Appears Similar to Prior ECAs Costs to achieve Med ECA performance, considered by combining the MARPOL VI to Med ECA scenarios into one step, are very similar to the costs to achieve ECA performance in previously designated ECAs.
+1.2.5 Combined MARPOL VI and Proposed Med ECA Cost-effectiveness Appears Similar to Prior SECAs

+Costs to achieve SECA performance, considered by combining the MARPOL VI to the proposed Med ECA scenarios into one step, are very similar to the costs to achieve SECA performance in previously designated SECAs.
 Figure 7 illustrated this, as discussed in Section 0.
 This provides validating insight for this analysis.
-More generally, the agreement between prior ECA proposal cost-effectiveness and the cost-effectiveness of the combined MARPOL VI and Med ECA actions in the Mediterranean offer a decision support element with regard to potential designation of ECA regions after 2020.
+More generally, the agreement between prior SECA proposal cost-effectiveness and the cost-effectiveness of the combined MARPOL VI and SECA actions in the Mediterranean offer a decision support element regarding the potential designation of SECA regions after 2020.